Wednesday, June 5, 2019 at 1PM EDT | New York City

 - Featured Lots Shown: Zenith A. Cairelli CP-2 Chronograph, Universal Geneve Ref.
 881101 Tri Compax “Eric Clapton” Chronograph, Rolex Explorer Ref.
 1016 with “Tropical” Dial, and a Rolex Oyster Perpetual GMT-Master Ref.
 1675.

-NEW YORK, NY—The Exclusive Watches auction will take place Wednesday, June 5, 2019 at 1PM EDT, offering an exciting selection of important vintage and contemporary timepieces.
+NEW YORK, NY—The Exclusive Watches auction will took place Wednesday, June 5, 2019 at 1PM EDT, offering an exciting selection of important vintage and contemporary timepieces.
 It features a continuation of “A Collector’s Passion: Part 2,” our collaboration with esteemed watch collector, Greg Selch, who has dedicated decades to amassing a collection that is sui generis.
 Mr. Selch’s passion for the pure history of watchmaking led him beyond the classic offerings of Rolex and Patek Philippe, fostering an appreciation for truly unique timepieces from Omega, Universal Geneve, Zenith, and other leading brands that dominated in the 1960s and 1970s.

 Click to view the full catalog for the Exclusive Watches auction.
 For inquiries related to the sale, please refer to the contact information above and our staff would be more than happy to assist you.